-At this stage, the VPAASS/Dean of WSCE will review a file of all written materials submitted by the student/division director/program manager regarding the grade appeal.
-The VPAASS/Dean of WSCE will schedule a meeting with the student. instructor and division director/ program manager to review the materials and discuss the appeal within 10 work days; this conference can take place in person, online or over the phone.
-The VPAASS/Dean of WSCE's written decision will be rendered within three work days and must be signed by all participants.
+At this stage, the VPAASS/Dean of WSCE will review all written materials submitted by the student/division director/program manager regarding the grade appeal and may conduct further inquiries.
+The student can request a meeting with the VPAASS/Dean of WSCE in their written Appeal, but a meeting is not required.
+A decision shall be rendered within fifteen (15) work days after the written appeal is submitted.
+The decision of the VPAASS/ Dean of WSCE shall be final.